suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 # Revisiting our dynamic application workflow

-For this implementation we'll again revisit our five phases of building a dynamic app.
+For this implementation, we'll again revisit our five phases of building a dynamic app.

 1. Static Implementation